epfl-ada/ada-2024-project-adaspeedia/README.md

   starting fresh at each article along the path, telling it which heuristic to use to pick the next article, etc.
   These might bias our results, but we chose not to cross-test all of these factors as our dataset seemed good enough, we have already enough questions to explore, and these seemed far from data analysis.
-- For now we do not use the same LLM for computation of embedding distances and computation of Wikispeedia distances extracted from LLM games, as we use BERT for embedding distances computation and GPT4o mini or Mistral Large to compute Wikispeedia distances extracted from LLM games.
+- For now, we do not use the same LLM for computation of embedding distances and computation of Wikispeedia distances extracted from LLM games, as we use BERT for embedding distances computation and GPT4o mini or Mistral Large to compute Wikispeedia distances extracted from LLM games.
 - If we end up getting exactly the same semantic distances from LLM games and human games, then most of our questions